Last updated: July 27, 2022.

-Overview: Class allows you to showcase the content on your screen using the screen share feature.
+Overview: Class allows an instructor to showcase the content on their screen using the screen share feature.

-This creates a forced-follow experience for your participants and provides you with complete control over the pace at which your learners are exposed to the material.
+Screen sharing creates a forced-follow experience for the learners and provides the instructor with complete control over the pace at which your learners are exposed to the material.

 If you are unable to share on macOS, please follow the steps in this knowledge base article.